Heat pump + battery + EV: why a smart tariff alone is not enough

 To understand the conflict, it helps to think about what each device is optimising for independently.

 Your heat pump is optimised for comfort.
 It wants to run during the coldest parts of the day and night — typically early morning before the house wakes up and early evening when occupants are home and temperatures are dropping.
-A well-configured heat pump on Octopus Go or Agile will try to pre-heat the home during cheap overnight periods and run a top-up in the evening if needed.
+Some heat-pump controllers can be configured to make more use of cheaper periods, but that depends on the heat pump, controls, weather and comfort settings.

-Your battery is optimised for bill savings.
-It wants to charge from cheap overnight grid power or daytime solar, then discharge to offset expensive peak-rate imports in the early evening.
-Its job is to be full at around 07:00 and empty by 23:00.
+Your battery is optimised for bill savings and resilience through expensive periods.
+In a simple time-of-use setup, it may charge from cheap overnight grid power or daytime solar, then discharge to offset expensive peak-rate imports later.
+The right target depends on the home, season, reserve setting and tariff.

 Your EV is optimised for convenience and cost.
 It wants to charge overnight when rates are cheapest.
 On Intelligent Go, Octopus controls when that happens — usually overnight but sometimes during cheap daytime windows.